EricMFink/PRcasebook/_pages/Part3.md

 ---
 layout: casebook

+title: 'Part 3'
-title: 'Part 3.
-The Legal Duties of an Attorney'
+subtitle: 'The Legal Duties of an Attorney'
 permalink: /Part3/

 ---